Bolexzy/alx-low_level_programming/0x0B-malloc_free/README.md

 `2-str_concat.c` | Concatenates two strings.
 `3-alloc_grid.c` | Returns a pointer to a 2 dimensional array of integers `4-free_grid.c` | Frees a 2 dimensional grid previously created by your `alloc_grid` function.
+`100-argstostr.c` | Concatenates all the arguments of your program.